AndreiKeino/CSharp-like-properties-in-python/README.md

     # example of pure pythonic property for comparison with
     # example of the C# - like property test_prop_one property
-    # As it can be seen there is a bit more code than in the test_prop_one example,
+    # As it can be seen here is a bit more code than in the test_prop_one example,
-    # the code is a bit less readable than in the test_prop_one example and
-    # the property definition could be spread over the entire class
+    # the functions in the property definition could be spread over the entire class
-    # without any consequences ->
+    # without any consequences
+    # whereas the C# - like property requires
+    # all the functions in the property definition are nested inside
+    # property definition ->

     def test_prop_py_get(self):
         return self._test_prop_py * 5 ** 3